saigeet123/aws-codebuild-docker-images/README.md

 ### How to build Docker images

-Steps to build Standard 5.0 image
+Steps to build Standard 5.0 image.

 * Run `git clone https://github.com/aws/aws-codebuild-docker-images.git` to download this repository to your local machine
 * Run `cd ubuntu/standard/5.0` to change the directory in your local workspace.
 This is the location of the Standard 5.0 Dockerfile with Ubuntu base.